seud0nym/tch-gui-unhide/supplemental/wifi-booster/README.md

     - If you do not have a "real" Telstra Smart Wi-Fi Booster, the back-haul SSID is superfluous.
 It is only used for wireless back-haul.
 - Disables QoS
     - Not required as there will be no WAN interface.
-- Disables the DumaOS web servers
+- Disables other services (such as the DumaOS web server) not required in bridged/booster mode
-    - To free up some memory
+    - To free up some memory.

-The script can also restore your device from Bridged Mode to Routed Mode (with the -R option).

 ### Usage
 ```
 Usage: ./bridged-booster [options]

 Options:
- -d          Set LAN IP address, Subnet Mask and Gateway using DHCP
-              (This option is ignored if -R specified)
- -i n.n.n.n  Set LAN IP address to n.n.n.n (default is -i192.168.0.2)
-              The IP address must be in the same LAN subnet as the primary device
-              (This option is ignored if -d specified)
- -m n.n.n.n  Set LAN Subnet Mask to n.n.n.n (default is -m255.255.255.0)
-              The Subnet Mask must be the same as the LAN subnet mask configured
-              on the primary device.
-              (This option is ignored if -d specified)
- -g n.n.n.n  Set LAN Gateway IP address to n.n.n.n (default is -g192.168.0.1)
-              This is the LAN IP address of the primary device.
-              (This option is ignored if -d or -R specified)
- -n n.n.n.n  Set LAN DNS Server IP address to n.n.n.n
-              Specify multiple times for multiple DNS servers.
-              Default is the LAN Gateway IP address unless -d is specified, in
-              which case the DNS Servers will be obtained via DHCP.
-              (This option is ignored if -R specified)
- -6          Enable LAN IPv6
+ -6          Enable IPv6
-              (This option is ignored if -R specified)
+ -g          Do NOT disable the Guest $GUEST_NETWORK_TEXT
- -l 0-9      Set EasyMesh logging level (only applicable to Gen 1.1 and Gen 2 devices)
+ -l 0-9      Set EasyMesh logging level
               0=off 2=Default 9=very verbose
- -R          Restore to Routed Mode
- -r          Skip reboot (NOT recommended!)
+ -n          Skip reboot (NOT recommended!)
+ -s          Apply the Samba (NQE) fix to allow the booster device
+              to run as a file server.
+ -S service  Do NOT disable the specified service
+              (May be specified multiple times)
  -y          Skip the confirmation prompt
 ```

 ### Primary Device (Controller) Configuration
-On the primary device, you must manually configure the following items:
-1. You must reserve a static lease for the "Booster" device if the IP address falls within your DHCP range.
-2. Disable the Back-haul SSID, unless you have a "real" Telstra Smart Wi-Fi Booster.
-It is only used for wireless back-haul, and these scripts configure wired back-haul only.
+On the primary device, you should manually disable the Back-haul SSID, unless you have a "real" Telstra Smart Wi-Fi Booster.
+It is only used for wireless back-haul, and this script can only configure wired back-haul.

 ### Booster Device (Agent) SSIDs Not Updated
 If the booster device does not acquire either or both of the SSIDs, disable and then re-enable the Agent on the booster device.
 This normally resolves the issue within a minute.